pravega/pravega/documentation/src/docs/recovery-procedures/metadata-table-segment-recovery.md

 The below outlined steps refer to recovery of Table Segments but only in cases of Metadata Segments which are a special case, as they need to be handled a little differently.
 Metadata Segments in Pravega are Table Segments, that hold metadata about all other "non-metadata" segments, which include the internal Segments as well as the User Segments.
-Metadata about these Metadata Segments in Pravega, are stored in Pravega Journals.
-More details about the why and how part of Journals can be found in this PDP [here](https://github.com/pravega/pravega/wiki/PDP-34-(Simplified-Tier-2)#why-slts-needs-system-journal)
+Metadata about these Metadata Segments themselves in Pravega, are stored in Pravega Journals.
+More details about the why and how part of Journals can be found in this PDP [here](https://github.com/pravega/pravega/wiki/PDP-34-(Simplified-Tier-2)#why-slts-needs-system-journal).
-Pravega Journals is precisely what we would be attempting to update as part of the recovery procedure in this document.
+Pravega Journals, is concretely what we would be attempting to update as part of the recovery procedure in this document.

-It is precisely at this point [here](https://github.com/abhinb/pravega/blob/master/documentation/src/docs/recovery-procedures/table-segment-recovery.md#note) in the Table Segment Recovery procedure, that one would have to jump to the below steps in the case where we are dealing with Metadata Segments.
+It is precisely at this point [here](https://github.com/abhinb/pravega/blob/master/documentation/src/docs/recovery-procedures/table-segment-recovery.md#note) in the Table Segment Recovery procedure, that one would have to jump to the below steps, in the case, where we are dealing with Metadata Segments.

 # Detailed Steps
-1) Once we determine that the table segment under repair is a Metadata Table Segment, we copy over the Attribute Index Chunks generated in the output directory of [Step 4](https://github.com/pravega/pravega/blob/master/documentation/src/docs/recovery-procedures/table-segment-recovery.md#detailed-steps) to a separate directory of our choice.
+1) Once we determine that the Table Segment under repair is a Metadata Table Segment, we copy over the Attribute Index Chunks generated in the output directory of [Step 4](https://github.com/pravega/pravega/blob/a5088a464275d5ea90adb09ac39027332e87a8e3/documentation/src/docs/recovery-procedures/table-segment-recovery.md?plain=1#L129) to a separate directory of our choice.

 2) Open the Admin CLI, and disable the Tier-1 of Container for which we would be doing the repair.
 To disable the Tier-1